 At the request of industry stakeholders, we are assessing the biosecurity risks associated with the import of live sturgeon for aquaculture focusing on beluga (Huso huso) and Siberian sturgeon (Acipenser baerii).

-Australia does not currently permit the import of any live sturgeon for commercial purposes.
+Australia does not currently permit the import of any live sturgeon.
 As risk management measures have not been established for live sturgeon, we are conducting this assessment as a Biosecurity Import Risk Analysis under the Biosecurity Act 2015.

-Learn more about how the department conducts a Biosecurity Import Risk Analysis.
+Learn more about how and why the department conducts a Biosecurity Import Risk Analysis and our international obligations.

-We have prepared an Issues Paper that provides background information on the proposal to import live sturgeon to Australia, an overview of the risk analysis process, and a preliminary hazard identification.
+We released an issues paper that provided background information on the proposal to import live sturgeon to Australia, an overview of the risk analysis process, and a preliminary hazard identification.